What is Lunar New Year?

-Embracing the joy of summer
+Embracing the Joy of Summer

 Do you want more summer freedom and endless possibilities?
 Imagine if school days were shorter and summer vacations were longer.
 I will give reasons why a shorter school day and a longer summer break could bring benefits to students, teachers, and families.